GolfEurope.com - Europe's Golf and Travel Authority

 The greens play a little slower than most of the links courses in Scotland that have marble surfaces, so be warned to stroke a few putts before your round to acclimate your speed.
 Though still challenging, it's a little easier to get around here than many of the links courses nearby, so it serves as a good tweener course while driving from one coast to St. Andrews or somewhere else in Fife or East Lothian.

-Par-3 16th at GleneaglesThe PGA Centenary Course will host the 2014 Ryder Cup, the 90-year anniversary of the resort.
+Gleneagles' PGA Centenary Course will host the 2014 Ryder Cup, the 90-year anniversary of the resort.

 The Nicklaus design features both Scottish pot bunkers and North American-style as well.
 It's features more of a target-style layout, compared to the other two classic courses and plays 7,014 yards from the back tees.

-The Queen's Course is regarded as the easiest of the three courses.
+The Queen's Course at Gleneagles is regarded as the easiest of the three courses.
 It is the shortest at less than 6,000 yards from the men's tees and has the smallest greens.
 It's also known for being woman-friendly as well.
 Gleneagles also has an 11-acre practice ground with range, academy and short game area, as well as a nine-hole Wee Course.

-The five-star Gleneagles hotel is onsite.
+The five-star Gleneagles hotel is on site.
 If you're looking to save some money on accommodations or stay somewhere a little more centrally located, consider the Green Hotel in Kinross, which has spacious rooms and is located in the heart of Kinross.

 It's about a half hour to Gleneagles and St. Andrews, and 10 minutes from Perth.